Get ready for winter with these energy saving tips

 2. Upgrade your curtains

 Glass is a terrible insulator, which is why your windows are usually the biggest source of heat loss in the home.
-In fact, an insulated house loses a whopping 45 percent of its heat through its windows!
+In fact, an uninsulated house loses a whopping 45 percent of its heat through its windows!

 An easy way to combat this heat loss is to invest in some decent curtains.
 Curtains essentially act as an extra layer of insulation for your windows, helping to trap warm air in while blocking out the cold air.
 Heavy lined curtains (which have an added lining layer on the back of the curtain) and thermal curtains (which have a plastic coating bonded to the fabric) will be your best bet.